 At Fakenham Parish Church we welcome your decision to have your child christened.
 During the christening service your child will be “baptised” with water.
-Christenings usually take place on one Sunday of the month either just before or just after the 10.30 am service.
+Christenings usually take place on one Sunday of the month at 12.15 pm.
 They last about half an hour.
 Occasionally a christening will be part of the 10.30 service in which case a special Order of Service is followed which lasts about an hour and we celebrate together afterwards with a cake baked by the Mothers’ Union.

 The choice of godparents is important and it is helpful if those chosen have contact with their local church or at least an understanding of baptism.
 Traditionally three godparents are chosen, and it is important to consider if they will be able to support the child and be part of their lives during their early years.
 Godparents must be christened or be prepared to undertake instruction prior to becoming a godparent so they may be christened either during the same service or prior to it.